Plan Your Visit

 Save the Trip and Know Before You Go: Even if it’s mid or late June (and sometimes even early July), snow may still block the road, or U.S. Forest Service gates may remain closed due to runoff.
 Check our Rollins Pass Road Status page for current conditions before heading out.

 Rollins Pass Weather: Weather on Rollins Pass is highly unpredictable.
 Snow can linger into mid-July and return as early as September.
 Sever afternoon thunderstorms are common, and lightning is a serious hazard.
 High winds can make exposed areas dangerous.
+Rollins Pass was never designed as an all-season road.
+Above 10,000 feet, winter conditions aren’t limited to winter—drifting snow, high winds, and sub-freezing temperatures can occur well into the shoulder seasons.
+What falls as rain down below often hits this elevation as snow, sleet, or even intense hail—sometimes in the heart of summer.
+It’s a route shaped by the elements, not maintained to defy them.
 Check forecasts before your trip, but be prepared for rapid changes in conditions.
 This page provides looks at nearby webcams, AWOS, and SNOTEL data, avalanche forecasts, and more.

 Fire Restrictions: Fire restrictions or bans may prohibit campfires, even if conditions appear safe.
 Fire danger is often extreme, and regulations can change quickly.
 Check our Fire Information and Restrictions page before building your next campfire.